 One of the very first issues I had to resolve was the question of why I so desperately wanted to be rescued.
 Why did I so desperately want other people to help me make decisions that were actually pretty obvious to make?
 Was it because I never had a dad who rescued me when I was little?
 Was it because I was so afraid of judgement from others that I wanted other people to give me approval?
 Was it because I was just too tired, both mentally and physically, to stand up to people who might not believe me or agree with my decisions?
 Was it something else altogether?
 Probably a little of all of those things, but the bottom line is, God knew that if He had simply rescued me from my pain, I’d never be in a spot where I had to even ask myself these questions and work on me.

 Today I thank God for not rescuing me all those nights when I begged Him to rescue me.
 I thank God that instead, He changed me.
 He forced me to grow up, to face my shortcomings, to face my fears, to grow in strength and endurance, and to stand up and rescue myself from the misery I had chosen.
 He rescued me in a way that I didn’t know was possible.

-Please don’t get discouraged, my friend, if you feel that God is not hearing your desperate cry to be rescued.
+If you feel that God is not hearing your desperate cry to be rescued, my friend, please hold onto hope.
 Perhaps He has a plan that is far beyond, and far better, than the short-term rescue plan that you’ve envisioned.
 Perhaps He has a plan to change you in ways that you didn’t know were possible, to give you strength you didn’t know you had, and to provide you with a new and better life than you ever could have imagined.
 It may feel hopeless at times now, but I can assure you that God can, and will, make good out of even the most hopeless feeling situations.